judycurie/ffp/docs/rhinousermeeting2024.md

 Get inspiration from industry experts in different fields: Architecture, BIM, Landscape, Design, Algorithmic Modeling, Rendering and Visualization, Footwear, Orthotics, 3D Printing, Robotic milling, Environmental Analysis and much more!

-Get the latest news about Rhino WIP, Rhino.Inside, Rhino Compute, Hops, Grasshopper and food4Rhino apps..
+Get the latest news about Rhino, Grasshopper and food4Rhino apps...

 Watch presentations and get hands-on with live software demonstrations from our exhibitor partners.

 See previous events at: [https://events.mcneel.eu/](https://events.mcneel.eu/)

-**Contact:** judy@fabfoundation.pl
+**Contact:** Judy Curie, judy@fabfoundation.pl